U.S. Bank Stadium: Initial poor revenue forecasts

-February 2013 revenue forecast

-In March 2013, the Minnesota Office of Management and Budget released another updated budget forecast for fiscal years 2013 to 2017.
-Included in this forecast was another revision in the projected revenue from charitable gambling sources, from the previous estimate of $16 million, down to $1.7 million, a further 90% reduction in the estimate for 2013 revenue.
-This total was a 95% reduction from what was estimated in the stadium bill passed in May 2012.
+In March 2013, the Minnesota Office of Management and Budget's updated forecast for fiscal years 2013 to 2017 included another revision in the projected revenue from charitable gambling sources to $1.7 million, a further 90% reduction in the estimate for 2013.
+This total was a 95% reduction from the original estimate of $34 million in the stadium bill passed in May 2012.

-From page 12 of the Minnesota Management and Budget Complete Forecast, February 2013: "The forecast for lawful gambling revenue has been reduced $15 million in FY 2013 and $46 million in FY 2014–15.
-Slower than expected implementation of electronic gambling options and a reduction in estimates for daily revenue per gambling location were the reasons for the revenue reduction".

-Political fallout from projected shortfall

 As a result of the projected shortfall, members of the Minnesota Legislature and the Governor's office began discussing ideas to fix the shortfall.
-The legislature decided to impose an inventory tax on cigarettes to make up for any shortfall over the next year of construction and closing of a corporate income-tax loophole for the following years.
+The legislature decided to impose a one-time inventory tax on cigarettes to make up for any shortfall over the next year of construction and close a corporate income-tax loophole for the following years.

-Uptick in revenue
+Uptick in revenue and payoff proposal

-The state reported in July 2016 that pulltab revenue is "soaring" and that there is optimism in Minneapolis about its continuing to rise.
+The state reported in July 2016 that pulltab revenue was "soaring" and that there was optimism in Minneapolis about its continuing to rise.
+By January 2023, electronic pulltab revenue had increased substantially enough that Governor Tim Walz proposed paying off the outstanding bond debt from the state's contribution to the stadium cost.
+The gambling-funded stadium reserve fund would cover almost all of the payment, with the remainder coming from the general fund.
+If approved, the final payment would be made over twenty years earlier than initially planned.